 The Best Years: 2021, 2022, 2023

-The 2021, 2022, and 2023 Subaru Foresters represent the pinnacle of Subaru’s engineering and design aspirations.
+The 2021, 2022, and 2023 Foresters?
+Now we’re talking!
+These models are the crown jewels of Subaru’s technical and design efforts.

-Initial trim levels available are Basic, Premium, Sport, Limited and Touring.
-As standard, the Forester comes with the Starlink Multimedia system featuring a 6.5-inch touchscreen.
+When it comes to trim levels, Subaru’s got something for everyone.
+You’ve got your Basic, Premium, Sport, Limited, and the pinnacle of the line – Touring.
+Even the entry-level model comes loaded with goodies, including the Starlink Multimedia system featuring a 6.5-inch touchscreen.

 The Neutral Years: 2020